 It is possible that Bill’s involvement in the CRD investigation was not the only reason for his termination.
 But the timing of his firing suggests that it could have been a substantial motivating reason–and thus he could be the victim of wrongful termination for FEHA-protected activities.

-Sometimes employers will try to defend themselves against FEHA wrongful termination lawsuits with a defense known as “after-acquired evidence.”
+Sometimes California employers try to defend against FEHA wrongful termination lawsuits with a defense known as “after-acquired evidence.”

 The after-acquired evidence defense basically says that, after wrongfully terminating you for FEHA-protected activities, the employer discovered evidence of wrongdoing on your part that would have justified firing you anyway.

-If this is truly the case, then you may not be able to collect damages from your employer for your termination in violation of the FEHA.23
+If this is truly the case, then you may not be able to collect damages from your employer for your termination in violation of the FEHA.

 But in order for this defense to apply, the employer needs to show three things: